Disease/ Disorder

 Functional assessment

 Functional assessment of the concussed athlete includes a thorough neuromuscular and cognitive evaluation.
 Standardized assessment tools are available, and they are designed to reduce the degree of subjectivity encountered by medical providers responsible for making a rapid and precise injury assessment and concussion diagnosis decision.
-When possible, sideline tests can be compared to a reliable pre-injury baseline.2 The primary endpoint for sideline assessment in suspected athletes with SRC is to determine the probability that an athlete has sustained a concussion.
+When possible, tests can be compared to a reliable pre-injury baseline.2 The primary endpoint for sideline assessment in suspected athletes with SRC is to determine the probability that an athlete has sustained a concussion.
 If there is definite or probable evidence of concussion, then the athlete should be removed from competition and serially assessed.
-The Sports Concussion Assessment Tool 5th edition (SCAT5) incorporates a neurological assessment that includes tandem gait, concentration, modified Balance Error Scoring System (mBESS) testing,and delayed recall after using either a 5 or 10-word list assessed after 5 minutes.
-17 The mBESS, which is used to assess postural stability to test for objective neurologic functioning.18

 The Vestibular Ocular Motor Screening (VOMS) tool is another tool used by practitioners that allows for a standardized method of assessing vestibular-ocular function.
-It uses 5 domains: 1) smooth pursuit, 2) horizontal and vertical saccades, 3) near point of convergence distance, 4) horizontal vestibular ocular reflex, and 5) visual motion sensitivity.20
+It uses 5 domains: 1) smooth pursuit, 2) horizontal and vertical saccades, 3) near point of convergence distance, 4) horizontal vestibular ocular reflex, and 5) visual motion sensitivity.21

 Another unique assessment in SRC is reaction time using a dropped weighted and metered stick.
 The examiner drops the stick between the athlete’s open hand, who must catch it.
-Eckner et al. found that reaction time appears to decipher between concussed and non-concussed athletes similarly when compared to other concussion tools.21
+Eckner et al. found that reaction time appears to decipher between concussed and non-concussed athletes similarly when compared to other concussion tools.22

-The athlete will often have cognitive deficits after sustaining a SRC.
+The athlete will often have cognitive deficits after sustaining an SRC.
 The length of the deficits can be highly variable.
 Concentration, attention, mood, and sleep can be affected, which can further impact school, work, and daily activities.
 The athlete’s school performance should be closely followed after a SRC.
 A comprehensive neuropsychological evaluation can be used to identify subtle cognitive deficits as cognitive recovery may either come before or after clinical symptom resolution .1,2

 Laboratory studies